awsdocs/amazon-transcribe-developer-guide/doc_source/batch-filter-unwanted.md

 ## Console<a name="batch-filter-console"></a>

-To use the console to start a batch transcription job with vocabulary filtering, you must have created a vocabulary filter, as described in [Step 2: Creating a Vocabulary Filter](create-filter.md)\.
+To use the console to start a batch transcription job with vocabulary filtering, you must have created a vocabulary filter, as described in [Step 2: Creating a vocabulary filter](create-filter.md)\.

  **To filter unwanted words in a transcription job \(console\)**